 users group or on a user-by-user or group-by-group basis.
 Workspaces created before 3.28 maintain the permissions that were already in place before this change but had different defaults.
 If you are not sure when a workspace was created, review the tokens permissions for the workspace.

-For a complete list of APIs and Account Console tools for tokens, see Manage personal access tokens.
+For a complete list of APIs and admin console tools for tokens, see Manage personal access tokens.